BT Sport Fight Night Live - Heaney vs FlatleyMar 26

 Since then Fury has trained under the watchful eye of father John, aside from a short spell under the tutelage of Shane McGuigan.

-“Boxing is the hardest sport in the world, but at the end of the way I am a novice boxer.
-I have my dad there guiding me, I can’t go wrong,” Tommy told BT Sport after extending his record to 5-0 back in February of this year.
+"Boxing is the hardest sport in the world, but at the end of the way I am a novice boxer.
+I have my dad there guiding me - I can't go wrong," Fury told BT Sport after extending his record to 5-0 back in February 2021.

-His father John said: “He is in a no-win situation, he has come off Love Island, people can expect too much from no boxing experience.
+His father John said: "He is in a no-win situation.
+He has come off Love Island.
+People can expect too much from no [real] boxing experience.

 "We have a small circle and will bring him on right.
 He is a marketing dream, he is a handsome fella and he can punch.
 I will upgrade him when he needs.

 "I got one king now, I have two coming.
 If people can't see his potential, they need to go to Specsavers.
 This kid has got it all."